 - There was even an advert for a "Best Of" album at one point, that had something like the following voice over:

 "Twenty-five years.
 Eighteen albums.
 Fourteen tours.
 Nine number ones.
 Three chords."

-Lou Reed's 1975 Metal Machine Music in particular is an example of this type, being a double-LP consisting entirely of about 75 minutes of guitar feedback, with no deliberate instrumentation of any kind.
+- Lou Reed's 1975 Metal Machine Music in particular is an example of this type, being a double-LP consisting entirely of about 75 minutes of guitar feedback, with no deliberate instrumentation of any kind.
 In the sleeve notes for the album, Reed claimed to be taking Three Chords and the Truth to its logical conclusion.
 Reed would later state "I was really serious about it at the time.
 I was also really stoned."
 Some people returned the album thinking there had been a manufacturing mistake.
 He also once quipped: "One chord is fine.
 Two chords is pushing it.
 Three chords and you're into jazz."
 Aside from the aforementioned Metal Machine Music example, however, this is pure Hypocritical Humour.

 Crow: "Chord, chord, chord, chord, chord, other chord."

 - Gaita Zuliana, a Venezuelan genre of music mostly played during christmas time, is more of a "Three instruments and the truth".
 In a genre who is already very regionalistic, there is an awful lot of songs praising the "authentic" Gaita song, being it in the old school style ones, or the ones whose only instrumentation are guitar, cuatro, tambora and furruco.
 Given that one of the most famous gaita groups is now a salsa orchestra, after dabbling with an experimental stage addimng more and more instruments and having his obligatory Synthetizeritis stage in The '80s, it's understandable.